axibase/atsd/api/data/series/downsample.md

 Charts of the original and downsampled series.
 Accepted series samples are green, rejected samples are red.
 ![Charts of original and downsampled series.](./images/original_and_downsampled.png)

-This graph illustraties how the algorithm calculates interpolated values.
+This graph illustrates how the algorithm calculates interpolated values.
 Interpolated values colored blue.
 ![Interpolation.](./images/downsampling_interpolation.png)

 ### ChartLab example of both algorithms